 3 Books like The Library of Lost and Found

-If you love librarians then be sure to check out our book club guide for The Cartographers and our list featuring 20 books about librarians.
+If you love librarians then be sure to check out our book club guide for The Cartographers, these 20 books about librarians and another 20 books set in libraries.
 If you are interested in more characters who have great difficultly in social circumstances, try The Rosie Project or Eleanor Oliphant is Completely Fine.

 by Matt Haig